 We agree with SDG&E that building decarbonization should take a more systematic and strategic approach to provide meaningful impact and mitigate potential negative downstream impacts to affordability.
-However, we decline to adopt SDG&E's suggestion to eliminate all electric line extension subsidies for both new construction and existing facilities because subsidizing electric-line extension for construction of all-electric buildings, as an interim step, will contribute toward building decarbonization until the Building Energy Code mandates all-electric new construction.
+However, we decline to adopt SDG&E's suggestion to eliminate all electric line extension subsidies for both new construction and existing facilities because subsidizing electric-line extension for construction of all-electric buildings, as an interim step, will contribute toward building decarbonization in advance of any potential future Building Energy Code mandate for all electric new construction.

 The Joint Parties correctly opine and this decision confirms that the Staff Proposal does not recommend the elimination of electric line extension subsidies for all new construction and existing facilities.
-Likewise, we agree with SCE and confirm that until the Title 24 Building Code requires new construction to be built as all-electric only, mixed-fuel new construction is still an option.
+Likewise, we agree with SCE and confirm that in advance of any potential future Building Energy Code mandate for all electric new construction, mixed-fuel new construction remains an option available to applicant builders - but without the subsidies.

 While it is reasonable to continue the subsidies for currently ongoing mixed-fuel single and multi-family new construction projects, CBIA's proposed criteria are ambiguous and may cause confusion for utilities when deciding whether to subsidize a project under development.
-Instead, we prefer SCE's proposed criteria as it provides more specific guidelines, including clear criteria with a timeline for ongoing mixed-fuel new construction projects in the development process.
+Instead, we prefer SCE's proposed criteria as it provides more specific guidelines, including clear criteria with a timeline for ongoing mixed-fuel new construction projects for residential and non-residential structures in the development process.